 - Nutritional yeast (not necessary)

-Start slowly: my suggestion is you start by adding foods to your diet and not extracting.
-Start by eating a salad before your lunch for a week, then expand to lunch and dinner for 7 days.
-When you eat a salad before you meal you will, without thinking about it, eat less.
-Now it's time to eat 50% per meal - expand to 75%.
-Finally removed everything that's not plant based.
+Start slowly.
+My suggestion is that you add foods to your diet and not remove any, to begin with.
+Start by eating a salad before lunch for a week, then expand to a salad before lunch and before dinner for seven days.
+When you eat a salad before your meal, you will, without thinking about it, eat less.
+In the following week, eat 50 percent less junky food per meal.
+Into the third week, keep cutting down until you eliminate 75 percent of the junk.
+Finally, by the end of a month's time, remove everything that's not plant based.

 4. Eat what you like

 If you don't like kale now, then you will not like kale when you transion to a vegan diet.
 Eat the fruits and veggies you like.
 And try new varieties to find new favorites.